longturn/freeciv21/docs/Modding/Rulesets/nations.rst

 PNG is the preferred form for graphics, and flags should be made exclusively in SVG.

 A new nation needs a new flag.
 All flags are stored in SVG (Scalable Vector Graphics) format.
 Sodipodi and Inkscape are two good SVG editors.
-If you are creating a real-world nation you can probably find a Free or public domain flag that can be used.
+If you are creating a real-world nation you can probably find a free or public domain flag that can be used.
 One good place to look is the Open Clip Art Library (OCAL).
-Remember that any flags we add must be licenced under the GPL and should be attributed to their original author, so make a note of where you found the flag, what its licence is, and who made it.
+Remember that any flags we add must be licenced under the GPL and should be :ref:`attributed <style-attribution>` to their original author, so make a note of where you found the flag, what its licence is, and who made it.

 We also welcome improvements to existing flags.
 Most of our existing flags come from the Sodipodi clipart collection, and some of them are less than perfect.
 One common problem is that the colors are wrong.
-If you fix a flag for a real nation be sure to cite your source so we can be sure it's accurate.
+If you fix a flag for a real nation be sure to cite your source so we can be sure it is accurate.
 Good sources for nation flag data are Wikipedia or Flags Of The World.

 If you want to improve an imaginary flag, this is also welcome.
-We recommend you first contact the original author of the flag (see the flags/credits file) to discuss your ideas for changes.
+We recommend you first contact the original author of the flag to discuss your ideas for changes.

 Flag Guidelines